firecat53/dockerfiles/openvpn-client-pia/README.md

 * Health check is included so container can be restarted on loss of connectivity.
 * Port forwarding is attempted and the forwarded port is stored in the named Docker volume `pia_port` as a text file also named `pia_port`.
-* If the environment variable `LOCAL_NETWORK` is set (e.g. `-e LOCAL_NETWORK=192.168.0.0/24`),
-  a route will be added to allow local access to the openvpn-client-pia network.
+* If the environment variable `LOCAL_NETWORKS` is set (e.g. `-e LOCAL_NETWORKS=192.168.0.0/24`), a route will be added to allow local access to the openvpn-client-pia network.
+A comma separated list of networks is also allowed.
-* Note: the shell form for ENTRYPOINT in the Dockerfile is used so the LOCAL_NETWORK environment variable gets picked up if set.
+* Note: the shell form for ENTRYPOINT in the Dockerfile is used so the LOCAL_NETWORKS environment variable gets picked up if set.

 ## Build/Configure